Over 145 Years of Trust

-Celebrating its 140th year of service to the bag trade, the Halsted Corporation is one of the nation’s oldest bag companies.
-Started in 1876 as a bag manufacturing business by E.S.
-Halsted, the Halsted Bag factory was located in downtown Manhattan.
-For more than one hundred years, Halsted specialized in manufacturing bags for all trades – from potato sacks used by local farmers to burlap sandbags found in military bunkers during Vietnam.
+Celebrating 147 years of industry service, the Halsted Corporation is one of the nation’s oldest bag and packaging companies.
+Started in 1876 as a manufacturing business by E.S.
+Halsted, the Halsted headquarters was located in downtown Manhattan.
+For more than 100 years, Halsted specialized in manufacturing bags for all trades – from potato sacks used by local farmers to burlap sandbags found in military bunkers during Vietnam.

 In 1927, with the Halsted name growing throughout the industry, Mr. Halsted sensed the need to expand the manufacturing facility.
-He purchased land in Jersey City, New Jersey and built the 45,000 square foot factory where the Halsted Bag Corporation remains today.
+He purchased land in Jersey City, New Jersey, and built the 45,000 square foot factory where Halsted remained until 2016.
 With the new facility producing more than two thousand bags per hour, a 1929 edition of Bags Magazine named Halsted, “one of the most up to date bag plants in the country.”